Filed under: Brandywine Chapter, Embroidery Guild of America, Huck Embroidery Towel

 It does make me happy to finish this.
 I glued (E6000) wooden dowels onto the back of each leaf and placed them in a vase for fall decor.

-Daisy Delight Box with Mary Alice Sinton and the EGA Fauquier County Chapter, Class Progress
+Filed under: Daisy Delight Box with Mary Alice Sinton, Embroidery Guild of America, Fauquier County Chapter

 It’s not a race!
 That what Mary Alice Sinton told us when she showed the progress on another student’s Daisy Delight Box during the afternoon session.
 Good thing because I felt like I was all thumbs in the morning especially using the Koma but I think what I did by the end of class looks good.
 I understand how to use the Koma and just need to focus.